qualiture/BASEnvSync/README.md

  - After installation, you have two new options in the BAS Command Palette:
     ![Commands](doc/commands.png)

+ - Because the exporting of the BAS profile (see next part) includes all the installed extensions, *there is no need to reinstall the extension on the new Dev Space*!
+Simply run the import and off you go!

 The next part will outline how to export and import your profile and settings.